-Getting an Azerbaijani visa is no easy task and as such I did lots of googling before my travels.
-I came across Batumi being the best place to acquire one (as I'm guessing you have) but could find very little information on the process, chance of success or costs.
-As such now I have been to Batumi and acquired the visa I thought I'd provide this page with as much information as possible to make it a bit easier for you.
+Getting an Azerbaijani visa is no easy task and as such I did lots of googling before my travels and spoke to lots of like minded travellers who gave me plenty of tips along the way.
+Beforehand I had come across Batumi, Georgia being the best place to acquire one (as I'm guessing you have) but could find very little information on the process, chance of success and importantly as my budget was small the costs of obtaining one.
+As such now I have been to Batumi, Georgia and acquired the visa I thought I'd provide this page with as much information as possible to make it a bit easier for you.

 Unfortunately although the process is simple and crucially the letter of invitation not required - the visa is expensive.
 As a UK national it was 210 Georgian lari (at time of writing about 85 pound).
 Now again based on speaking to people on the train German citizens paid roughly 55 euros.
 But bar that I do not know.
 The price was not stated anywhere he appeared to just pluck it out of the air.
 I do know however, that Canadians and USA citizens can get visas here as I saw the processed applications (cannot comment on cost).

 Oh in case the time it takes is a real concern he can do it next day - however, this is double the cost.
 When we turned back up to collect the visa, he did it by hand in front of us so no idea why it takes so long on standard application but guessing that's how he can do it next day if you are willing to pay.

 I hope this was helpful please comment if you want any more information I will be more than happy to help if I can.